eric565648/Robotics_Middleware_Trial_Python_Turtle/ROS/src/Trial_instruction.md

 	t1.setpos(<x coordinate>,<y coordinate>)
 	t1.seth(<angle>)
 ```
+Eric: A : is mission here.
+Eric: Should convert quaternion to rpy
 Finally, we initialize ROS node as well as the publisher and subscriber:
 ```
 rospy.init_node('<random node name>', anonymous=False)
 pub=rospy.Publisher('<drive topic name>',<message type>,queue_size=1)
 sub=rospy.Subscriber('<turtle topic name>',<message type>,callback)
 ```
+Eric: It's better to remind the user that the topic name should match with the one in the previous script.
 After ROS is initialized, let's also have the turtle running a circle:
 ```
 while not rospy.is_shutdown():